supminn/monorepo-lerna-demo/README.md

 You can read more about the features of Lerna with Nx from [this blog](https://blog.nrwl.io/whats-new-with-lerna-6-5-4a4f69371504)

+Here's a [blog](https://betterprogramming.pub/lerna-monorepo-with-vite-and-storybook-e29e54559214) on how to create a monorepo with lerna, vite and storybook setup.

 ## Commands

 - `npx lerna init` - create a lerna monorepo